Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- After the DSIM scan is complete enter sfc /scannow into Command Prompt and press Enter to run it.
+- After the DSIM scan is complete enter the following command:

 If you cannot enter Windows 10 normally, you can perform this scan from Safe Mode.
-To enter Safe Mode follow these steps:
+To enter Safe Mode follow this procedure:

 - Choose Troubleshoot > Advanced options > Startup Settings and click the Restart button.